B4B-Climate-prediction/climate-prediction/research/RESEARCH.md

 ## Introduction

-The objective of the B4B climate prediction team is to build/find and train a machine learning model that can predict the internal climate of a building.
-An important factor in this equation is time, since time is intertwined with a lot of variables like the amount of people that are in the building at any given time, or the seasons and thus the outside temprature.
+Now we know what the project is all about, and what the project team has acomplished, we can explain what the Temporal Fusion Transformer is.
+An important factor in the equation is time, since time is intertwined with a lot of variables like the amount of people that are in the building at any given time, or the seasons and thus the outside temprature.
 Thus Timeseries data has to be used to make acurate predictions of the future state of the building climate.
 Our predecessors tried to do this with the help of LSTM's, but have been unsucessfull in producing an acurate prediction model.
 After researching subquestion number 5 (Which ML algorithms should be used to perform prediction of these timeseries measurements?)
 Our team came across the Temporal Fusion Transformer.
 After a few test runs with the model we managed to create a good prediction model that could acurately predicit future timesteps, but the inner workings of this model were still unknown.
 This begs the following question: What is a TFT model, and how does it predict future Timesteps?

-For the forcast predictions we used a (at this time) state of the art model specifically build for TimeSeries predicitions, The Temporal Fusion Transformer.
-The TFT specializes on Multi-Horizon forcasting (a model capable of predicting multiple attributes at once) which is needed for the predicting a climate within a building, since the climate is defined by more than one variable.
+In short, The TFT specializes on Multi-Horizon forcasting (a model capable of predicting multiple attributes at once) which is needed for the predicting a climate within a building, since the climate is defined by more than one variable.
+Next to that it uses self-attention to take learn the temporal relationship of variables or targets within a Timeseries dataset.
 In this document, we will shortly discuss the architecture of this model.
 This document is not a replacement for the TFT paper.
 Please read and research the sources given if you require a full understanding of this model and how it operates.

-Below you can see the architecture of the TFT, with an explanation on how it works just below it.
+Below you can see the architecture of the TFT, with an explanation following shortly after it.

 ![](Img\Model_Architecture_tft.PNG)